arriven/arriven.github.io/content/posts/rust-ci-cache.md

   Executable unittests src/main.rs (target/debug/deps/linkmapper-da17f15a9210ca29)
 ```

 As you can notice, now we didn't have to neither download nor compile any of the crates.
 But wait, our own code didn't change between the runs too, shouldn't it be cached?
 Why do we see `Compiling linkmapper v0.1.0 ...` in the logs?
 Well, as it turns out, cargo uses mtime to detect whether the source code has been changed and since CI runners clone the repo from scratch for each job it results in updated mtime (dependencies are unpacked with tar which saves mtime and aren't affected by this).
-There's an [open issue](https://github.com/rust-lang/cargo/issues/6529) to address that but for now if your project has a lot of custom code compared to dependencies you can restore the mtime manually to the time of the commit using [this](https://github.com/chetan/git-restore-mtime-action) github action or its' [underlying script](https://github.com/chetan/git-restore-mtime-action/blob/master/src/git-restore-mtime-bare) if you use some other CI systems (thankfully the script doesn't have a lot of dependencies).
+There's an [open issue](https://github.com/rust-lang/cargo/issues/6529) to address that but for now if your project has a lot of custom code compared to dependencies you can restore the mtime manually to the time of the commit using a [github action](https://github.com/chetan/git-restore-mtime-action) or its [underlying script](https://github.com/chetan/git-restore-mtime-action/blob/master/src/git-restore-mtime-bare) if you use some other CI systems (thankfully the script doesn't have a lot of dependencies).
 My updated cache configuration looks like this:

 ```yaml
 - uses: actions/cache@v3